 For some real vintage romance use real roses and pearls…for more ideas please take a look at my real flower bridal post and Valentine real rose ring DIY.

-You can find the previous color palettes here
+You can find the previous color palettes here in the Every Color has a Story series.

 All palettes are free to use as inspiration for personal or commercial work with full credit.
 But avoid using them in your portfolios.